 We know that can take an awfully long time to do!
 (Plus, most of you have jobs and lives, right?)
 So we’ve decided to compile everything we know about Better Call Saul, what speculative theories are out there, and what they’ve yet to decide as your new favorite TV series makes its long and winding way from concept to premiere date.
 Don't say we never did anything nice for ya!

 Though an exact premiere date for Better Call Saul hasn't been set, AMC originally confirmed that the series would premiere in November 2014, however that situation has changed.
-In addition to announcing that Season 2 was a go, AMC also announced the Better Call Saul's first season will air in 2015.
+In addition to announcing that Season 2 was a go, AMC also announced the Better Call Saul's first season will air in 2015, with AMC recently announcing the show will definitely hit the airwaves in February of that year.
 The 13-episode Season 2 is expected to air in 2016.

 Other Breaking Bad actors seem to be chomping at the bit to return, including Krysten Ritter (as Jane, Jesse's girlfriend in Season 2).
 We asked Ritter if she'd be up for appearing in Better Call Saul when we spoke with her during the Veronica Mars junket and she told us,.
 "I would do it in a second.
 I love all of those people.
 I would do anything with any of them."
 But it doesn't sound like anyone's asked yet.
 And as Ritter herself pointed out, there might be an issue with Jane's path crossing with Saul's, since he was kind of involved in taking care of the situation when -- to put it vaguely for those who still aren't caught up on Breaking Bad -- Jane exited the series.
 But who's to say Saul would've remembered her if he did meet her in his past?
 Or if he did, that he would have pointed it out to anyone during Breaking Bad?
 Maybe there's a way to bring Jane into the story without drastically affecting her character's story (or Saul's awareness of her) in Breaking Bad.
 Just a bit of speculation, but for now, it doesn't sound like Ritter's been approached about being on the show.